All Blogs, How To Guides

 Preparation: The Secret to Deep Penetration

-You cannot apply an oil-based preserver to wet wood.
-The moisture inside the timber will “push” the oil out, preventing it from soaking in.
+You cannot apply an oil-based preserver to wet wood because the moisture inside the timber will “push” the oil out, preventing it from soaking in.

 - The 20% Rule: Use a moisture meter to ensure the timber is below 20% moisture content.

-If your fence or shed has been previously painted with a “film-forming” product (like a thick gloss or acrylic), the preserver cannot get through.
+If your fence or shed has been previously painted with a “film-forming” product like thick gloss or acrylic, the preserver cannot get through to protect the wood.

-- Sand to Bare Wood: Sand back any grey, weathered cells until you reach “bright” wood.
+- Sand back any grey, weathered cells until you reach “bright” wood.

-- Clean the Surface: Remove algae, lichen, and dirt.
-A clean surface ensures the wood preservative barrettine formula reaches the core of the timber.
+- Remove algae, lichen, and dirt so the formula reaches the core of the timber.

 - High-Quality Brush: Best for detailed work and ensuring the product is “worked into” the grain.